FAQs about McShield.exe and high CPU utilization when running On-Demand scans

 While patch 5 ODS does use higher CPU, scans finish faster.
 Intel Security recommends upgrading to patch 5 when it is approved for your environment, because patch 5 also contains useful security updates.

+If settings on the performance tab do not change this behavior, why is that option available?
 Setting the system utilization on the performance tab to Low provides improved performance for other running applications.
 The Low setting is useful for systems with high end-user activity.
 Conversely, by setting the system utilization to normal, the scan completes faster.
 The normal setting is useful for systems that have large volumes and very little end-user activity.
 You can read more about this in the "Configuring Performance Improvements" section of the VirusScan Enterprise 8.8 Best Practices Guide (PD22940).

 You can also make the following adjustments to ODS settings to improve performance, as required: